 The practice of yoga is an art and science dedicated to creating a union between body, mind and spirit.
 Its objective is to assist the practitioner in using the breath and body to foster an awareness of ourselves as individualized beings intimately connected to the unified whole of creation.
 In short, it is about making balance and creating equanimity so as to live in peace, good health and harmony with the greater whole.
-This art of right living was perfected and practised in India thousands of years ago and the foundations of yoga philosophy were written down in The Yoga Sutra of Patanjali, approximately 200 AD.
-This sacred text describes the inner workings of the mind and provides an eight-step blueprint for controlling its restlessness so as to enjoying lasting peace.
+This art of right living was perfected and practised in India thousands of years ago and the foundations of yoga philosophy were written down in The Yoga Sutra by Patanjali, approximately 200 AD.
+This sacred text describes the inner workings of the mind and provides an eight-step blueprint for controlling its restlessness so as to enjoy lasting peace.

 The core of Patanjali’s Yoga Sutra is an eight-limbed path that forms the structural framework for yoga practice.
 Upon practising all eight limbs of the path it becomes self-evident that no one element is elevated over another in a hierarchical order.
 Each is part of a holistic focus which eventually brings completeness to the individual as they find their connectivity to the divine.
 Because we are all uniquely individual a person can emphasize one branch and then move on to another as they round out their understanding.

-In brief the eight limbs, or steps to yoga, are as follows:
+In brief, the eight limbs, or steps to yoga, are as follows: